What is life insurance?

 Don’t be thrown by the word “term,” as this uniquely Canadian product is a form of permanent policy.

-Your premiums stay the same until you turn 100 years old, at which point your coverage becomes free of charge.
+Your premiums stay the same until you turn 100 years old, at which point your coverage becomes free.

 Unlike other permanent policies, Term to 100 policies don’t have a cash value or investment component.
 They’re the simplest, purest form of long-term coverage you can buy.